import abc

 for tree in self.raw_parse([sentence.txt], language=language, batch_size=1):

-if enriched_tree := await process_tree(sentence, tree, resolver=resolver):
+if enriched_tree := await process_tree(sentence, tree):

 return enriched_tree